sethbern/CSJava/_sources/Unit7-Arrays/array-algorithms.rst

 	pair: array; algorithms
     pair: array; FRQ

-In this lesson, you will study different Free Response Questions and responses that develop algorithms using arrays.
+In this lesson, you will study different algorithms using arrays.
+Here are a few common tasks involving arrays:

-Here are some common algorithms that you should be familiar with for the AP CS A exam:

 - Determine the minimum or maximum value in an array
 - Compute a sum, average, or mode of array elements